 Operational risk encompasses fraud, human resources risks, legal risks, non-compliance risks, tax risks, information system risks, conduct risks (risks related to the provision of inappropriate financial services), risk related to failures in operating processes, including loan procedures or model risks, as well as any potential financial implications resulting from the management of reputation risks.

 Risk Governance

-Operational Permanent Control ("OPC") comprises two headcounts reporting locally to the COO and has oversight responsibility over all the operational risks management activities of the bank through the coordination with the Regional Operations Permanent Control which provide support to BNP Paribas Malaysia Berhad.
-OPC's main tasks include:
+Risk and Governance has oversight responsibility over all the operational risks management activities of the bank through the coordination with the Regional Operational Risk Management.